testingisdocumenting/znai/znai-docs/znai/snippets/external-code-snippets.md

 If you already have comments inside your code it would be non efficient to repeat them inside documentation.
 Instead, comments can be automatically extracted and presented as part of the text

-Given file with inlined comments!!!
+Given file with inlined comments!!!!

 :include-file: callouts/file-name-with-comments.js